Want the perfect workout program?Take Quiz

 HIIT VS STEADY STATE CARDIO

 One of the greatest things about spinning is how well you can control the workout intensity.
-Spinning is great for steady state cardio (keeping the same pace for 30-40 minutes), but it is also great for HIIT (high intensity interval training).
+Spinning is great for LISS, which is steady state cardio (keeping the same pace for 30-40 minutes), but it is also great for HIIT (high intensity interval training).

 HIIT involves alternating from high intensity to low intensity, in intervals .
 For example, you could do 20 sets of 20 second bursts followed by 10 seconds rest.
 That’s a 10 minute workout only, but it is still highly effective for your cardiovascular health as well as your VO2 Max.